openvswitch/ovs/Documentation/faq/configuration.rst

     bridge (see the "Configuration Problems" section below for more information).

-    If you are using Open vSwitch 1.9 or an earlier version, then you need to be using the kernel module bundled with Open vSwitch rather than the one that is integrated into Linux 3.3 and later, because Open vSwitch 1.9 and earlier versions need kernel support for patch ports.
-This also means that in Open vSwitch 1.9 and earlier, patch ports will not work with the userspace datapath, only with the kernel module.

 Q: How do I configure a bridge without an OpenFlow local port?
 (Local port in the sense of OFPP_LOCAL)